huishenlab/dupsifter/example/README.md

 It should be noted that `dupsifter` expects it's input to be read-name grouped (i.e., reads with the same name next to one another in the BAM).
 For `biscuit`, `bismark`, `bsbolt`, and `bwa-meth`, this is how the reads are output.
-However, `gemBS` performs position sorting during it's alignment.
+However, `gemBS` performs position sorting during its alignment.
 Therefore, if you want to use `dupsifter` with BAMs from `gemBS`, then you will have to group the reads by name either with `samtools sort` or `samtools collate`.
 An example with `samtools sort` is shown below: